Florida Wind Speed · Broward County · HVHZ

 Storm record

-Before Andrew (August 1992) struck just south in Miami-Dade, Broward's southern neighborhoods absorbed the storm's northern eyewall and the failures observed there fed directly into the original HVHZ provisions written into the 1994 code revision.
-Andrew is why Broward shares HVHZ status with Miami-Dade even though the eye made landfall in Homestead.
+The failures observed there fed directly into the original HVHZ provisions written into the 1994 code revision.
+Andrew is why Broward shares HVHZ status with Miami-Dade.

 Code basis

-Building permits in Broward are issued by individual municipalities — Fort Lauderdale Building Services, Hollywood Department of Building, Pompano Building & Inspections, and so on — not by the county.
-All of them adopt the Florida Building Code 8th Edition (2023) without amendment and enforce the 170 mph value the same way.
+Permits in Broward are issued by individual municipalities — not the county.
+All adopt the Florida Building Code 8th Edition (2023) without amendment and enforce 170 mph the same way.

 HVHZ at a glance